FAIRplus/the-fair-cookbook/content/recipes/maturity_matched.md

 Among these initiatives, the Research(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) Data Alliance Maturity Indicators seem to have gain notoriety
 {footcite}`RDA(URL_TO_INSERT_RECORD https://researchdata.edu.au/)indicators`.

 Building on these efforts, the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)plus project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  has developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) a more targeted approach by focusing on the notion of dataset.

 ## Presentation of the FAIRplus Dataset Maturity Model (DSM)

 The FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)plus Dataset Maturity Model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  proposes a framework to incorporate key concepts defined by the Capability and
-Maturity Model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)s and apply them to define maturity levels which can used to describe a dataset.
+Maturity Model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s and apply them to define maturity levels which can used to describe a dataset.

-For a comprehensive overview of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)plus Dataset Maturity Model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format), refer to the [dedicated site](https://fairplus.github.io/Data-Maturity/), a screenshot of which is presented below.
+For a comprehensive overview of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)plus Dataset Maturity Model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) , refer to the [dedicated site](https://fairplus.github.io/Data-Maturity/),
+a screenshot of which is presented below.

 ````{dropdown} **FAIR DSM**